Kevin Russo: New York Yankees

 Russo was drafted by the Yankees in the 20th round (614th overall) of the 2006 Major League Baseball draft.
+In 2007, he was a Mid-Season All-Star with the Tampa Yankees.
+In 2009, he was named an International League All-Star and a Triple-A All-Star.

 Following the 2009 season, Russo was added to the 40-man roster to protect him from the Rule 5 draft.
 He was called up to the major leagues for the first time on May 8, 2010.
-He recorded his first hit in the Majors on May 21, 2010 in an interleague game against the New York Mets and added the decisive two-run double later in the game to lead the Yankees to a 2–1 win over the Mets.
+He recorded his first hit in the Majors on May 21, 2010, in an interleague game against the New York Mets and added the decisive two-run double later in the game to lead the Yankees to a 2–1 win over the Mets.

 The Yankees designated him for assignment on May 6, 2011, to make room for Jess Todd on the 40-man roster.

 Detroit Tigers

 On November 18, 2012, Russo signed a minor league deal with the Detroit Tigers with an invitation to spring training.
-Russo spent the 2013 season with the Toledo Mud Hens and was resigned for the 2014 season but was cut in spring training and did not appear in a game in the 2014 season.
+Russo spent the 2013 season with the Toledo Mud Hens.
+He was re-signed for the 2014 season but was released by the end of March.